Identify whether the card is regulatory, warning, school, service, or work-zone before reading words.

 Road sign flashcards

-Flip visual sign cards, mark which ones you know, save review cards in this browser, then jump into the matching road-sign quiz.
+Flip DMV road sign pictures, mark the slow ones, save review cards in this browser, then jump into the matching road-sign practice test.

 Last updated: